 - 1. When setting up your College Board account, keep track of your username and password. - 2.
-The BUA CEEB Code is 220-202. - 3.
-It is recommended that you fill out the survey since colleges use this information to identify potential target applicants.
-When filling it out, leave your GPA/grade information blank, given the unique nature of our program. - 4.
-Always use the same name and address when registering for these exams.
+The BUA CEEB Code is 220-202. - Always use your full legal name and address when registering for these exams; it is important that college admissions offices be able to match your test scores with your application.